Kingdom of Aksum: Gudit's invasion

-According to an oral tradition, Gudit rose to power after she killed the Beta Israel king and then reigned for forty years.
-She brought her Jewish army from Semien Mountains and Lake Tana to orchestrate the pillage against Aksum and its countryside.
-She was determined to destroy all members of the Aksumite dynasty, palaces, churches and monuments in Tigray.
-Her notorious deeds are still recounted by peasants inhabiting northern Ethiopia.
-Large ruins, standing stones and steles are found in the area.
-Gudit also killed the last emperor of Aksum, possibly Dil Na'od, while other accounts say Dil Na'od went into exile in Shewa, protected by Christians.
-He begged assistance from a Nubian Greek ruler, King Moses Georgios, but his plea was unanswered.
+l-Ham(u)wiya who came from the south, perhaps from Damot or Bali.

+The common description of Gudit as Jewish derives largely from the Scottish traveller James Bruce, whose account the Encyclopaedia Aethiopica credits as "most responsible for its dissemination into both scholarly and popular writings", while Carlo Conti Rossini demonstrated that "significant reasons exist for rejecting the queen's alleged Jewishness."

 She was said to have been succeeded by Dagna-Jan, whose throne name was Anbasa Wudem.
 Her reign was marked by the displacement of the Aksumite population into the south.
 According to one Ethiopian traditional account, she reigned for forty years and her dynasty was eventually overthrown by Mara Tekla Haymanot in 1137 C.E., who ushered in the formation of the Zagwe dynasty by bearing children with a descendant of the last Aksumite emperor, Dil Na'od.

 After a short Dark Age, the Aksumite Empire was succeeded by the Zagwe dynasty in the eleventh or twelfth century (most likely around 1137), although limited in size and scope.
 However, Yekuno Amlak, who killed the last Zagwe king and founded the modern Solomonic dynasty around 1270 traced his ancestry and his right to rule from the last emperor of Aksum, Dil Na'od.
 It should be mentioned that the end of the Aksumite Empire didn't mean the end of Aksumite culture and traditions; for example, the architecture of the Zagwe dynasty at Lalibela and Yemrehana Krestos Church shows heavy Aksumite influence.